-Professor of French and Chair, Department of Modern Languages, Literatures & Cultures
+Professor of French, Department of Modern Languages, Literatures & Cultures

 M.A.
 (Romance Linguistics), University of Washington, 1986